Local and Modern Methods of Crude Palm Oil Extraction

 Crude palm oil is extracted by sterilizing, digesting, and mechanically pressing or centrifuging the fruit pulp to separate the oil from the solids.

-What is the traditional method of oil processing?
+What is the traditional method of oil processing crude palm oil?

 The traditional method involves manual threshing, boiling, and mechanical pressing of the fruit pulp to extract crude palm oil, requiring intensive labor and time.